Skip to content

 Pushing Agent Directory Records using dirctl

-Once all prerequisites are met, you are ready to push an agent record to an agent repository that you have write access to.
-If the repository does not exist, it will be created automatically with visibility set as private.
+Once all prerequisites are met, you are ready to push an agent record to an organization that you have write access to.

 From your terminal window:

-Authenticate to your Outshift Agent Directory account using one of the method described above.
+1. Authenticate to your Outshift Agent Directory account using one of the methods described above.

-Push your signed, conforming agent record to the desired organization/repository:
+2. Push your conforming agent record to the desired organization:

 In case of API key authentication set the needed environment variables or provide the API key credential file: